gbartolini/guitar-pro-exercises/README.md

 # guitar-pro-exercises

-Collection of Guitar Pro files that I have transcribed for personal use
+Collection of Guitar Pro files that I have transcribed for personal use.